 Bullfighting is a traditional Latin American spectacle in which bulls bred to fight are tortured by armed men on horseback, then killed by a matador.
 Starved, beaten, isolated, and drugged before the “fight,” the bull is so debilitated that he cannot defend himself.
 After being stabbed, speared, and harpooned, the suffering animal is killed.

 Bulls are generally calm, peaceful animals who behave violently only when defending themselves or their territory.
 For this reason, bulls must be expressly bred for bullfighting.
-More specifically, they are bred to be slow, simple, and predictable, in other words, easy to slaughter.
+They are bred to be slow, simple, and predictable; in other words, easy to slaughter.
 Some bulls are even bred to return to the bullfighter and the torture he inflicts, therein giving the mistaken impression that the animal is fighting a fair fight.

 Before the “Fight”

 Heavy weights are tied to the bull’s neck for weeks before the fight to weaken him.
 Workers rub petroleum into his eyes to obscure his vision and beat the bull’s kidneys repeatedly.
 They give him tranquilizers, laxatives, and drugs that induce paralysis or a hypnotized state.
 They feed the bull a great deal of salt so that he will drink excessive amounts of water, become bloated and, consequently, slow.
 The vast majority of bulls are forced to undergo afeitado, the cutting down or filing of the horns.
 Part of the bull’s horns are sawed off so that he cannot thrust at his opponent properly.
 All the while, the bullfighter is practicing his techniques on underweight heifers.